Noise as a Boolean algebra of $\sigma$-fields: The difficult part of Theorem The difficult part of Theorem 1.5

-The proof of the implication (c) \imp (a) of Theorem \ref{1c2}, given in this section, is a remake of \cite[Sect.~6c/6.3]{Ts03}.
+The proof of the implication (c) \imp(a) of Theorem \ref{1c2}, given in this section, is a remake of \cite{Ts03}, Sections~6c/6.3.
 In both cases spectrum is crucial.
-The one-dimensional framework used in \cite{Ts03} leads to ``spectral sets'' --- random compact subsets of the parameter space $ \R $.
-The Boolean framework used here, being free of any parameter space, leads to a more abstract ``spectral space'' (see Sect.~\ref{7b}).
-The number of points in a spectral set, used in \cite{Ts03}, becomes here a special function (denoted by $ K $ in Sect.~\ref{7d}) on the spectral space.
+The one-dimensional framework used in \cite{Ts03} leads to ``spectral sets''---random compact subsets of the parameter space $ \R$.
+The Boolean framework used here, being free of any parameter space, leads to a more abstract ``spectral space''; see Section~\ref{7b}.
+The number of points in a spectral set, used in~\cite{Ts03}, becomes here a special function (denoted by $ K $ in Section~\ref{7d}) on the spectral space.